La Liga news: Iago Aspas more important for Celta Vigo than Lionel Messi is for Barcelona, says Brais Mendez | Goal.com

 Celta are back in La Liga action this Sunday, as they host Real Sociedad in a huge clash which is must win for Fran Escriba's side.

-Barcelona, meanwhile, are due to face off against Atletico Madrid at Camp Nou on Saturday , where victory would see Ernesto Valverde's men open up a 13-point lead at the top of the table.
+Barcelona, meanwhile, are due to face off against Atletico Madrid at Camp Nou on Saturday , where victory would see Ernesto Valverde's men open up an 11-point lead at the top of the table.

 Messi is expected to return to the starting line-up after a cameo role as a substitute during Barca's 4-4 draw at Villarreal on Tuesday, during which he scored his sixth direct free-kick of the current La Liga campaign.